Cart 0

 The events below have a wild plant and nature focus, beyond the garden.
 At the bottom you will find links to garden related workshops/walks & Talks.

-The English countryside is home to many beautiful species, and at Doddington they have some old and interesting examples of oak, beech, sweet chestnut, sycamore, hawthorn, poplar and more.
-These trees are full of stories and wonder, and continue to draw our fascination and respect.
+The English countryside is home to many beautiful species, and on the Doddington Estate there are some old and interesting examples of oak, beech, sweet chestnut, sycamore, hawthorn, poplar and more.

 No prior knowledge is needed.

-Booking - Booking via Doddington Hall website - here
+Booking - Booking via Doddington Hall website - a link will be here when available

 Foraging Walks